Chart Color Schemes

 Woollahra's median age exceeds the national pattern

-The median age in Woollahra is 42 years, significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-The 75-84 age group comprises 9.6% of Woollahra's population, compared to the 15-24 cohort which makes up 10.3%.
-According to the post-2021 Census data, the 75-84 age group has increased from 8.2% to 9.6%, while the 15-24 cohort has risen from 9.0% to 10.3%.
-Conversely, the 65-74 age group has decreased from 11.0% to 9.0%.
-Population forecasts for 2041 suggest substantial demographic changes in Woollahra.
-The 85+ age group is projected to grow by 66%, reaching 626 people from its current total of 376.
-Notably, the combined 65+ age groups will account for 90% of the total population growth, reflecting Woollahra's aging demographic profile.
-In contrast, the 55-64 and 0-4 cohorts are expected to experience population declines.
+The median age in Woollahra is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
+The 75-84 age group constitutes 9.6% of the population in Woollahra, compared to a lower prevalence of the 15-24 cohort at 10.3%.
+According to post-2021 Census data, the 75-84 age group has grown from 8.2% to 9.6%, while the 15-24 cohort has increased from 9.0% to 10.3%.
+Conversely, the 65-74 cohort has declined from 11.0% to 9.0%.
+Population forecasts for the year 2041 indicate substantial demographic changes in Woollahra.
+The 85+ age group is projected to grow by 67%, reaching 628 people from 376.
+Notably, the combined 65+ age groups are expected to account for 91% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 55-64 and 0-4 cohorts are projected to experience population declines.